petermarnef/teammoodboard/README.md

   - Replace "Loading..." when loading the app with something cool
   - Overall design
   - Nicer animation when clicking on an icon
-  - Animdation when pushing button to see team results
+  - Animation when pushing button to see team results
 - Make the app responsive, also on mobile
 - Make topics and vote options configurable when creating a new moodboard
 - Do some SEO